OAKVISUALZ/OAKVISUALZ/README.md

 <a href="https://www.linkedin.com/in/olaleye-aanuoluwapo-kayode"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About Me
 I am a final year Wood and Biomaterials Engineering student at the University of Ibadan, Nigeria.
 I am passionate about technology and problem-solving.
-My journey into machine learning engineering and software development has been driven by a commitment to leveraging technology for impactful solutions.
+My journey into machine learning engineering and artificial intelligence has been driven by a commitment to leveraging technology for impactful solutions.

 ## Objective
 I aim to specialize in machine learning engineering, applying cutting-edge technology to solve real-world problems across industries such as sustainability, education, and cybersecurity.